Autodidac/CrossView/README.md

 ## Features

-- Cross-platform support for Windows, macOS, Linux, Android, iOS, WebAssembly, PS5, Xbox, and a No-op/Console mode.
+- Cross-platform support planned for Windows, macOS, Linux, Android, iOS, WebAssembly, PS5, Xbox, and a No-op/Console mode.
-- Window Creation and Management.
+- Window Creation and Management on Multiple Operating Systems.
 - Platform-specific implementation details hidden behind a common interface.
-- Namespace 'CrossViewer' Prevents Global Code Leaks
+- Namespace 'almond' Prevents Global Code Leaks and seemlessly integrates with the fleshed out engine versions of the library.
-- C++20 and Factory Pattern Design
+- C++20 and Factory Pattern Design- a bit of old and new, the systems are entirely the highest technology built from hybrid design to accomidate all scenarios.
 - Platform-Specific Factories - Oh yeah did I mention it has FACTORIES?! :D
-- Memory Management and Error Handling
+- Memory Management and Error Handling - yes I am going to port all output to a logger and create an actual debug mode.
-You’re using std::unique_ptr to manage the CrossView object, which is a safe and efficient choice.
+Using std::unique_ptr to manage the CrossView object, which is a safe and efficient choice.

 - Split-Screen and VR Features
-In CrossViewNoop, the setSplitScreen and setupVR methods are stubbed out.
-Ensure that these features are appropriately implemented in the platform-specific classes where applicable.
+After Windows Update broke my main ssd I had to rebuild from scratch, split screen features coming in the near future.

 ## Tested

-- Tested in Windows 10/11 With Console headless and WindowsDesktopApplication + headless mode.
+- Tested in Windows 11 With Console and WindowsDesktopApplication, Static and Dll now complete!

 <img align="left" src="image/1.png" width="200px"/>